 Is Earning AAdvantage® Miles on Savings Better Than Earning Interest?

-Although the FDIC calculated national average savings account APY is 0.09% (effective as of 12/02/19), we’ll use a 2% APY high-yield savings account as our benchmark to show the potential value in earning AAdvantage® miles as opposed to interest.
-Parking $50,000 in a 2% savings account for 12 months is an easily accessible offer and doesn’t require any specialized knowledge to get the best return.
-So, it makes for a great comparison.
+Although the FDIC calculated national average savings account APY is 0.05% (effective as of 9/28/20), we’ll use a 2% APY high-yield savings account as a hypothetical to show the potential value in earning AAdvantage® miles as opposed to interest.
+Parking $50,000 in a 2% savings account for 12 months used to be easily possible, so it makes for a great comparison.

 If you deposited $50,000 dollars for 12 months and had five friends use your referral link, you would earn: